 Hold Floss Properly

-To get your teeth effectively clean, you should hold your floss so that you can maneuver the string between your teeth with ease and accuracy.
+To get your teeth effectively clean, you should hold your floss so you can maneuver the string between your teeth easily and accurately.
 You should wrap each end of an 18-inch portion of floss around the middle finger of each hand.

 Then you can grip the floss between your thumb and index fingers of both hands, leaving approximately one inch of floss to be used to clean your teeth.
 As you progress through your mouth, you can pull the string around your middle fingers to release a clean section of floss after using the previous bit.

 When you have a secure hold on your floss, you can gently insert the floss between your teeth.
 For a thorough clean, you should press the floss tightly against the tooth and rub it up and down to remove trapped plaque and other residues.

 You should follow these steps for all of your teeth on both the top and bottom arches.
 To avoid irritating your gums, use careful movements.
 Talk to your dentist if you notice chronic bleeding or soreness in your gums, as this could signify periodontal disease.

 Consider Additional Flossing Tools

 Dentists agree that this traditional flossing technique keeps your teeth and gums clean and healthy.
 However, individuals with specific dental concerns or oral devices may have difficulty using string floss.